polkadot-developers/knowledgebase/current/runtime/storage.md

 A transparent hashing algorithm is one that makes it easy to discover and verify the input that was used to generate a given output.
 In Substrate, hashing algorithms are made transparent by concatenating the algorithm's input to its output.
-This makes it trivial for users to retrieve a key's original unhashed value and verify it (by re-hashing it) if they'd like.
+This makes it trivial for users to retrieve a key's original unhashed value and verify it if they'd like (by re-hashing it).
 It is generally recommended to use transparent hashing algorithms for your runtime's Storage Maps.
 In fact, it is necessary to use a transparent hashing algorithm if you would like to iterate over the keys in a map.

 ### Common Substrate Hashers

-This table lists some common hashers used in Substrate and describes which ones are cryptographic and which ones are
+This table lists some common hashers used in Substrate and denotes those that are cryptographic and those that are
 transparent:

 | Hasher                                                                                                | Cryptographic | Transparent |